 My grandmother was the queen of Polaroid pictures long after that was a thing and has now become the frequent user of disposable cameras.
 They know her by name at her local Walgreens.
 I went in to pick up an online order and they connected that we were related (#SmallTownLife).
 As her oldest granddaughter, I too inherited the picture-taking gene and have 1,000’s of pics in various digital formats.

 I combed through my archives to find pictures from family events throughout the years along with pictures given to me by my aunts to create a clothes line inspired design.
-My grandparents used a clothes line for years before they converted over to a dryer so that seemed like a good way to hang the pictures.
+My grandparents used a clothes line for years before they converted over to a dryer so that seemed like a good way to incorporate their history into the decor.

 Multicolored scrapbook sheets were mounted using stretchy silver wire and mini silver clothes pins.
 Note: Do not waste time with those roll on glue dots.
 The adhesive did not hold up and I had to reglue several pictures.